 Are you in an abusive relationship?
 Maybe someone you love is a victim of domestic violence?
 Safety planning is an important step in ensuring you or your loved one stays safe and alive.

 If you are in immediate danger, call 911.

-A safety plan is most effective when you confide in at least one person.
+For your ultimate safety, please understand that safety planning is most effective when you confide in at least one person.

 Your bag(s) should include:

 - The basics, such as clothes and toiletries

 - Important documents, such as copies of your driver’s license, birth certificates, social security cards, immunization records, school records, and health insurance cards.
 You should also include bank and credit card information

 - Cash, keys to the house and a car, and any valuables or keepsakes you have

 If you have no one to confide in, consider packing the bag (s) and hiding it (them) somewhere you have access to.

 2. Pick a code word and share it with your friend